Wooden Ships Comments on this Wooden Motor Yacht

 Stainless steel standing rigging with a sheet to the aft capping rail.

 Vetus 42hp marine diesel installed new in 2014.
-Has only about 4 hours run time.
+Low hours, full professional service this year.

 6 knots cruising speed, 8 knots max.

 Dry exhaust with a stack running up through the wheelhouse and out the roof.